 Wetland Type Wetlands Reservoir Wide Wetlands on Affected Parcels

-Emergent 150 15
+Emergent 150 12

-Scrub Shrub 260 70
+Scrub Shrub 260 68

 Forested 490 200

-Total 900 acres 285 acres
+Total 900 acres 280 acres

-Approximately 285 wetland acres are located on parcels that TVA proposes to reallocate to land uses that would be more or less restrictive under their current zoned allocation.
+Approximately 280 wetland acres are located on parcels that TVA proposes to reallocate to land uses that would be more or less restrictive under their current zoned allocation.
 Some of this affected wetland acreage is located on parcels proposed for rezoning to align with existing rights-of-way or easements that allow land use that may contradict existing zoning.

 Wetland trends nationwide have remained relatively stable in recent history (Dahl 2011), and TVA's reservoir land management plans, including for Tellico Reservoir, have contributed to this trend.
 In addition, existing wetland regulations that ensure no net loss of wetland resources (EPA 1990) would ensure wetland impacts are avoided and minimized to the extent practicable.
 Therefore, the majority of wetland area located on the affected parcels is anticipated to have remained relatively stable in area and quality, although some succession from shrub to forest in sapling dominated wetlands would have occurred.
 Regardless, due to the overwhelming presence on affected parcels currently allocated for conservation under Zone 4 (Natural Resource Conservation) coupled with regulatory oversight that ensures wetland avoidance, affected wetland area is anticipated to reflect similar wetland extent and condition as documented in the 2000 EIS (TVA 2000a).

 Executive Order 11990 (Protection of Wetlands) requires federal agencies, such as TVA, to avoid wetland impacts to the extent practicable, minimize wetland destruction, loss, or degradation, and preserve and enhance natural and beneficial wetland values, while carrying out agency responsibilities.
 In addition, activities in wetlands are regulated by state and federal agencies to ensure no net loss of wetland resources nationwide.
-The U.S. Army Corps of Engineers (USACE) regulates the discharge of dredged or fill material and associated secondary impacts to waters of the United States, including wetlands, under the CWA Section 404 [33 USC § 1344].
-CWA section 401 mandates state water quality certification for projects requiring USACE approval and for TVA approvals under Section 26a of the TVA Act for activities that may result in a discharge.
+The USACE regulates the discharge of dredged or fill material and associated secondary impacts to waters of the United States, including wetlands, under the CWA Section 404 [33 USC § 1344].
+CWA section 401 mandates state water quality certification for projects requiring USACE approval and for TVA approvals under Section 26a of the TVA Act for activities that may result in a discharge into navigable waters of the United States.

-In Tennessee, an aquatic resource alteration permit (ARAP) authorized by the Tennessee Department of Conservation (TDEC) and Environment provides water quality certification under CWA §401.
+In Tennessee, an ARAP authorized by TDEC provides water quality certification under CWA §401.
 An ARAP is required for any alteration to the physical, chemical, or biological properties of any waters of the state, including wetlands, pursuant to the Tennessee Water Quality Control Act (§69-3-108, 0400-40-07).
 TDEC's permit process ensures compliance with Tennessee's anti-degradation policy as well (§69-3-108, 0400-40-04).
-Tennessee's jurisdiction would apply to regulated activities affecting wetlands within the study area, including both isolated and hydrologically connected wetland features tributary to Tellico Reservoir, which is on TDEC's 303(d) list of impaired waters (EPA 2020).
+Tennessee's jurisdiction would apply to regulated activities affecting wetlands within the study area, including both isolated and hydrologically connected wetland features tributary to Tellico

+Reservoir, which is on TDEC's 303(d) list of impaired waters (EPA 2020).
 This regulatory oversight ensures no more than minimal impacts to the aquatic environment and no net loss of wetland resources (EPA 1990).